Harrison Carlyon: Career

 In March 2023, he was named in Jersey's squad for the 2023 Cricket World Cup Qualifier Play-off.
 He made his One Day International (ODI) debut on 27 March 2023, for Jersey against Canada in that tournament.

 On 7 July 2024, Carlyon became the first Jersey player to score a century in a T20I when he made 110 off 57 balls against Serbia during the 2024–25 ICC Men's T20 World Cup Europe Qualifier at Bayer Uerdingen Cricket Ground, Krefeld, Germany.

 Carlyon top scored for Jersey with 73 off 100 balls including seven 4s as they defeated Guernsey in the Inter-Insular Trophy one-day match on 7 September 2024.
 The performance earned him the player of the match award.
 Later that month he was named in Jersey's 14-player squad for the 2024 Cricket World Cup Challenge League A in Kenya.
 During the tournament Carlyon made two half-centuries, scoring 89 against Qatar and 59 against Denmark.

 He was included in the Jersey squad for the 2025 Men's T20 World Cup Europe Regional Final and was named player of the match in the islanders' win over Guernsey, scoring 63 off 50 balls, which included hitting one 6 and six 4s, and taking two wickets for eight runs from his four overs.

+Carlyon was selected in the Jersey squad for the 2026 Men's T20 World Cup Europe Sub-regional Qualifier A in Cyprus.
+Opening the batting during his team's third group match against France, he top scored with 57 not out from 42 balls, including hitting six 4s and one 6, as they won by eight-wickets.
+The next day, in their last group match against Croatia, Carlyon again top scored, making 83 off 42 balls, an innings which featured five 4s and seven 6s, and shared in a 142 run opening partnership with Patrick Gouge, as Jersey secured a 109 run victory to clinch a place in the tournament final.